lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the blackjack directory.<br/><br/>
 ![blackjack1](readme_images/blackjack1.png)

 - Run the main.go file in the main folder with any number of arguments specifying the active players included in the game.
-(By default, the program will initiate the game with one dealer, one AI, and several players specified.
+(By default, other than the players, the program will initiate the game with one dealer and one AI.
 You can customize the number of AIs by using the c flag.
 In this example, we will create the game with two computers and one player named Farhan)<br/><br/>
 ![blackjack2](readme_images/blackjack2.png)

 - Let's interact more with the program by playing one round of the game.<br/><br/>